ansible-collections/community.cassandra/README.md

 As this is an independent Collection, it can be released on it's own release cadance.

+If you like this collection please give us a rating on [Ansible Galaxy](https://galaxy.ansible.com/community/cassandra).

 ## GitHub workflow

 * Maintainers would be members of this GitHub Repo.